 We consider practical training in emergency clinical ultrasound to be among the foundational components of residency, so we invest in a strong ultrasound curriculum and incorporate this training into clinical care.
 At UW, we offer:

 - More state-of-the-art equipment.
-We have seven clinical ultrasound machines, which help build ultrasound expertise instead of spending time searching for “the machine.”
-Every scan performed by residents is reviewed for QA purposes, and we have three high-fidelity simulators.
+We have several clinical ultrasound machines — including machines with equipped with AI tools — which help trainees build their ultrasound skills instead of spending time searching for “the machine.”
+Every scan performed in the emergency department is reviewed for QA purposes, and we employ multiple high-fidelity simulators.

 - Opportunities for advanced training.
 We offer a competitive, accredited advanced emergency ultrasound fellowship designed to train newly graduated resident physicians to be expert sonographers as well as leaders in point-of-care ultrasound education, administration, research, and global health applications.

 - More use at the bedside.
-With eight ultrasound fellowship-trained faculty and most department faculty having ultrasound privileges, we create a clinical environment that encourages the use of ultrasound in clinical practice.
+With our growing cohort of ultrasound fellowship-trained faculty and most department faculty having ultrasound privileges, we create a clinical environment that encourages the use of ultrasound in clinical practice.

 Engage in Ultrasound Education